safespring/web/content/blogg/2022-01-terraform-modules.md

 Thus the modules ar divided into to major types according to instance types with or without local disk.
 In addition, both instances with or without local disk can have a central disk (data disk) attached to it.
 That makes four modules in total:

+1. `v2-compute-local-disk`<br>
-1. Module for flavor with local disk and no central extra data disk: `v2-compute-local-disk`
+Module for flavor with local disk and no central extra data disk.
+2. `v2-compute-central-disk`<br>
-2. Module for flavor with central disk and no central extra data disk: `v2-compute-central-disk`
+Module for flavor with central disk and no central extra data disk
+3. `v2-compute-local-disk-and-attached-disk`<br>
-3. Module for flavor with local disk and central extra data disk: `v2-compute-local-disk-and-attached-disk`
+Module for flavor with local disk and central extra data disk
+4. `v2-compute-central-disk-and-attached-disk`<br>
-4. Module for flavor with central disk and extra central data disk: `v2-compute-central-disk-and-attached-disk`
+Module for flavor with central disk and extra central data disk:

 ### 1. The smallest possible example
  A local disk flavor instance with default values.